Here you can find the Frequently Asked Questions

 When do we pay for our tours?

-You pay your driver guide for the tour at the end of the journey in Euro funds.
-You may also pay in advance prior to your tour date and take advantage of when currency exchange is in your favor to pre-pay, in order to save money later on if rates change again.
+We accept all credit cards so you pay in advance prior to your tour date and take advantage of when currency exchange is in your favor to pre-pay, in order to save money later on if rates change again.

 How do we pay for our tours?